 What is a sight word?

-Sight words are words that do not follow rules of spelling (standard phonetic patterns) or decoding, so children must memorize them.
-Starting in kindergarten, students are required to learn sight words as part of their balanced reading instruction.
-Teachers usually pick either the Dolch Words list or the Fry Words list to plug into their scope and sequence.
-Sight words are important because they make up 75% of the words in beginning readers.
+Sight words are common words that do not follow spelling rules (standard phonetic patterns) or decoding, so children must memorize them.
+Starting in kindergarten, students must learn sight words as part of their balanced reading instruction.
+A great way to memorize them is with a sight words list.
+Teachers usually pick the Dolch Sight Word list or the Fry Sight Word list to plug into their scope and sequence.
+Sight words are important because they make up 75% of the words for early readers.

 Research suggests that a whole-word, visual discrimination approach using the following strategies may be the most effective way to teach sight words.
-Each time you introduce a sight word, it's important to allow students experiences where they:
+Each time you introduce a word, it's essential to give students activities where they: